 • Major statement: Clear audio narration of most important risks in a neutral tone, at a pace that allows comprehension

-• Dual modality (2026 Final Rule): On-screen text must display simultaneously with audio narration
+• Dual modality (2026 Final Rule): On-screen text must display simultaneously with audio narration, with legible font size, sufficient color contrast (minimum 4.5:1 ratio for body text per WCAG 2.1 AA), and synchronized timing

-• Adequate provision: Sufficient information on where to find full prescribing information (website, phone number, print ad reference)
+• Adequate provision: Sufficient information on where to find full prescribing information — website URL, phone number, or print ad reference displayed prominently

 Print and Digital:

-• Brief summary: Full list of side effects, contraindications, and warnings in a legible font size (typically 8-point minimum for print, proportional scaling for digital)
+• Brief summary: Full list of side effects, contraindications, and warnings in a legible font size (8-point minimum for print, proportional scaling for digital with minimum 12px on mobile)

 • Proximity: ISI must appear on the same page or screen as benefit claims — users cannot be required to click through to a separate page to access risk information